 - They were forced to blackmail someone because they were under duress from another party.

-The Court may use its discretion to impose alternative punishments based on the circumstances surrounding the offence, personal situation, and any previous criminal history such as:
+If the blackmailer was found guilty, the court can impose alternative punishments based on the circumstances surrounding the offence, personal situation, and any previous criminal history, such as:

 - Intensive correction orders (ICOs)